KTH-EXPECA/oai5g/README.md

 ### Build containers

 Make sure that the config file `gnb.sa.band78.fr1.106PRB.usrpb210.conf` is modified with `sdr_addrs` in it.
-In addition to that, `usrp_lib.c` must be modified as well.
+In addition to that, `usrp_lib.c` must be modified as well to work with E320 SDRs.

 Modify the following block in the file `docker/scripts/gnb_parameters.yaml`.
 Change the number of PRBs from 51 to 106 and add `key: sdr_addrs` to the configs.